keithalewis/papers/model.md

 ## Value

-The _value_, or mark-to-market, of a trading strategy is
+The _value_, or _mark-to-market_, of a trading strategy is
 $V_t = (\Delta_t + \Gamma_t)\cdot X_t$ since the position does
-not include trades that haven't settled.
+not include trades that were just executed.

 ## Amount